David-Worboys/Black-DVD-Archiver/README.md

  * _Video Standard_ - PAL/NTSC.
 This is set by the videos displayed in the "DVD Input Files" panel
    * A DVD is permitted to only be PAL or NTSC
-   * Hi-Definition video files (e,g 720p, 1080i, 1080p) are allocated a PAL or NTSC designation based on their properties although they do not conform to the established defitions of PAL/NTSC
+   * Hi-Definition video files (e,g 720p, 1080i, 1080p) are allocated a PAL or NTSC designation based on their properties,
+   although they do not conform to the established definitions of PAL/NTSC
  * _Duration_ - This is set by the videos selected in the "DVD Input Files" panel.
    * Maximum 2 hours
  * _Avg Bitrate_ - The bit rate used to encode the DVD.
    * Fixed and set to 5.5 Mb/s.
 This allows 2 hours of video on a DVD in high quality
  * _DVD_Used_ - The percent of the DVD used by the selected files.
-   * Only 99% is available this allows 1% to cover for any time overruns.
+   * Only 95% is available this allows 5% to cover for any time overruns.
      * The added benefit of providing a small buffer on the outer edge of the DVD is to protect the DVD from edge damage
  * #### _Archive Folder_
    * This is set by the user — refer to  [Archive Folder Structure](#archive-folder-structure) for a detailed discussion
    * The Archive Folder is where the DVD image, ISO image (used to burn a DVD) and video source files are stored
    * The Archive Folder is best placed on a NAS (Network Attached Storage) device which is properly backed-up
-   * The DVD file folder is comprised of a unique code and descriptiion: e.g., **_DVD-000743_-_Userguide_Example_**
+   * The DVD file folder is comprised of a unique code and description: e.g., **_DVD-000743_-_Userguide_Example_**
      * **000743** - Automatically allocated sequential folder number
      * **Userguide_Example** - Either the _Project Name_ or the _Disk Title Name_ .
 Refer to
      [DVD Layout](#dvd-layout-window) for details